redding/ggem/README.md

 Your new gem provides some Rake tasks for convenience:

 * all the bundler gem rake tasks (http://github.com/carlhuda/bundler/)
-* all the testing rake task stuff from assert (http://github.com/teaminsight/assert)

 That's it.
 Enjoy.